Linda Wilinski Photography

 Leu Gardens in Winter Park, FL exhibited her art in the Summer of 2018 as well as historic Mount Dora in 2019 and 2022.

-She completed a year long photo series for Oakland Nature Preserve and has since then become a board member of Rainbow River Conservation and the Florida Springs Council.
-She has won first place at the Florida State Park photo contest and Clyde Butcher selected one of her photographs as the winner of a local wildlife photography contest.
+She completed a yearlong photo series for Oakland Nature Preserve and has since become a board member of Rainbow River Conservation, member of Ichetucknee Alliance and Communications Advisory member of the Florida Springs Council.

 "......For as long as I can remember nature was part of my life”.